Alex-Linhares/FARGonautica/README.md

     i) we want to collect all the (open-source) computational architectures that have been developed in Douglas Hofstadter's group's research in Fluid Concepts & Creative Analogies; from Numbo to Copycat to Tabletop to Letter Spirit, Metacat, Musicat, etc, alongside the info on how to install and run it;
-    ii) we want to collect all the literature (except for published books, of course):
+    ii) we want to collect all the literature:
      - unpublished papers,
      - CRCC reports related to FARG architectures,
      - published papers,